This post is about how I made my homemade foundry tools. Namely a set of crucible tongs and a homemade lifter.

 So on to the meat of the article.

 First, I got a 3 foot ½ steel bar and some ¼ think inch wide strap, and a sheet metal screw as the working material.
+A steel cutting chop saw would have made the process much easier.

 For tools I used a hacksaw, grinder, propane torch, blacksmith hammer, electric drill, vice, and my new flux core wire welder.